-From Supercar Blondie to Adam LZ, car enthusiasts that started off sharing their love for motors online are now making millions through brand partnerships, new car reviews and sponsored ads.
+From Supercar Blondie to Tim Shmee, car enthusiasts that started off sharing their love for motors online are now making millions through brand partnerships, new car reviews and sponsored ads.
 But which one cashes in on their love for cars the most?

 We’ve done the research that reveals the estimated potential yearly earnings some ‘car-fluencers’ make.